getbrevo/brevo-node/docs/MasterAccountApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //partner-key.apiKeyPrefix = 'Token';

-var apiInstance = new BrevoNode.MasterAccountApi();
+var apiInstance = new Brevo.MasterAccountApi();

-var subAccountCreate = new BrevoNode.CreateSubAccount(); // CreateSubAccount | values to create new sub-account
+var subAccountCreate = new Brevo.CreateSubAccount(); // CreateSubAccount | values to create new sub-account

 apiInstance.corporateSubAccountPost(subAccountCreate).then(function(data) {
   console.log('API called successfully.
 Returned data: ' + data);